PrairieLearn/PrairieLearn/doc/dev-guide.md

 * We (almost) never delete student data from the DB.
 To avoid having rows with broken or missing foreign keys, course configuration tables (e.g. `assessments`) can't be actually deleted.
 Instead they are "soft-deleted" by setting the `deleted_at` column to non-NULL.
 This means that when using any soft-deletable table we need to have a `WHERE deleted_at IS NULL` to get only the active rows.

-## DB schema migrations
+## DB schema modification

-* We use a split system for DB creation/migration consisting of the `models/` and `migrations/` directories:

-    * The `models/` directory contains `CREATE` statements will create the current up-to-date state of the DB.
-These are useful as a reference for the current state of the DB.

-    * The `migrations/` directory contains statements that will upgrade a DB to the current state.
-Files matching `*.sql` in this directory will be run in alphabetic order.

-* All statements in `models/` and `migrations/` must be [idempotent](https://en.wikipedia.org/wiki/Idempotence).
-On server start, first all SQL files in `models/` are executed, and then all files in `migrations/`.

-* Migration statements start with PrairieLearn version 2.0.0.
+* The database is built with a series of consecutive "migrations".
+A migration is a modification to table schema and is represented as a file in `migrations/`.

 * The filenames in `migrations/` are of the form `<nnn>_<description>.sql` where `<nnn>` is a number to ensure ordering.
-There is no need for files to have distinct leading numbers if their order is unimportant.
+The leading number must be unique among all migrations.
 A suggested form for the `<description>` is `<table name>__<column name>__<operation>` if only a single column is being changed.

-It's fine to put multiple logically-related migration statements in the same file.
+* It's fine to put multiple logically-related migration statements in the same file.

+* The database has a special `migrations` table that tracks which migrations have already been applied.
+This ensures that migrations are always applied exactly once.

+* Migration statements start with PrairieLearn version 2.0.0.

+* _Historical note_: prior to PrairieLearn version 2.10.0, the schema was maintained with separate `models` and `migrations`, which had to be kept in sync.
+When that was switched to solely `migrations`, the state of `models` was captured in `000_initial_state.sql`, and all future migrations are applied on top of that.

 * Some useful migration statements follow.